 Really, this will only take a few minutes, and it will likely prove invaluable.
 Grab a cup of coffee or tea.
 Block your calendar and take a brief time out to read through and honestly evaluate your content.

 While reading, ask yourself these questions: How am I currently speaking to my audience on my website, in my emails, and through social media?
 Am I talking about myself and my company?
-And am I talking about my products, my webinars, my awards?
+And am I talking about my products, my webinars, and my awards?
 Am I using language or acronyms that only people who work at my organization use?

 If you answered yes to any of these questions, you have to fix it.
 But know that you are not alone.
 These are among the most common content marketing mistakes made by most.